 We are learning a new currencz here.

-We were feeling rich knowing the dollar was worth more than the Swiss Franc, but we are feeling poor watching how much higher everzthing is priced.
+We were feeling rich believing the dollar was worth more than the Swiss Franc, but we are feeling poor watching how much higher everzthing is priced.

 Bern Minster